 After a solid 9 hours of sleep 😴, we enter Wyoming via Columbus, Montana and head East on the 310 to Lovell before turning onto our first destination, Highway 14 Alt Route, also known as Medicine Wheel Passage Scenic Byway, that runs across the Bighorn mountain range.

-Pro Tip: If you choose to take this road trip from Montana to Wyoming and have time to explore Red Lodge, Custer Gallatin National Forest, and driving the Beartooth Highway, I highly recommend it!
+Pro Tip: If you choose to take this road trip from Montana to Wyoming and have time to explore Red Lodge, Custer Gallatin National Forest, and drive the Beartooth Highway, I highly recommend it!
 We had just done that loop a month ago but I haven’t had a chance to write a blog on it.
 We loved these 3 hikes- Glacier Lake, Mystic Lake, and East Rosebud Lake.

 When you take a Wyoming road trip, there are actually 2 highways that take you across the Big Horns, this one, and highway 16, known as Cloud Peak Skyway Scenic Byway, and takes you through Ten Sleep.